WhereDoIEnterTheCoupon.com logo

 The Accidental Discovery

-One day, Michael noticed a sudden spike in traffic.
-The top search term bringing visitors to his site?
-“1985 Chicago White Sox jersey.”
+One day, I noticed a sudden spike in traffic.
+The top search term bringing visitors to my site was “1985 Chicago White Sox jersey.”

-He was baffled.
-His site wasn’t about jerseys.
+I was confused.
+My site was not about jerseys.
 Why were people searching for this?

-His first reaction?
-Delete every mention of White Sox jerseys from the site.
+My first reaction was to delete every mention of White Sox jerseys from the site.

 The Pivot That Changed Everything

-Once the panic faded, Michael realized something important: people were actively searching for throwback jerseys.
-The hip-hop community had sparked a vintage sports apparel craze, and he had stumbled right into the middle of it.
+Once the panic faded, I realized something important.
+People were actively searching for throwback jerseys.
+The hip hop community had sparked a vintage sports apparel craze, and I had stumbled into the middle of it.

-He pivoted hard — transforming his heckling site into a throwback jersey store.
-The trend didn’t last forever, but it opened the door to something bigger: online coupons.
+I pivoted hard and transformed my heckling site into a throwback jersey store.
+The trend did not last forever, but it opened the door to something bigger: online coupons.

-At one point, Michael was running four coupon websites at the same time.
+At one point, I was running four coupon websites at the same time.

 The “Aha” Moment

-While analyzing search data across those sites, Michael spotted a pattern.
-Users weren’t just searching for coupon codes — they were asking:
+While analyzing search data across those sites, I noticed a pattern.
+Users were not just searching for coupon codes.
+They were asking:

 “Where do I enter the coupon at…?”

 Every retailer hid the promo box in a different place.
-Amazon put it here.
-Target put it there.
-Users were confused, frustrated, and searching for help.
+Amazon put it in one spot.
+Target put it in another.
+Shoppers were confused, frustrated, and searching for help.

 The problem was obvious.
 The solution was simple.